Deputy Executive Director

 Maria Robles serves as the Communications Planner and Hispanic Community Liaison for the TBRPC.
 She is trilingual (Spanish, English, and French) and specializes in graphic and website communications.
 Maria manages the English to Spanish translations for the annual Disaster Planning Guide publication.
 Maria holds a bachelor’s degree (B.S.) in Criminology, a minor in French, an associate’s degree (A.A.) in Graphic Design, and a Certificate of International Studies.
 She graduated from the University of Tampa with Cum Laude Honors distinction.
 She was born in Mexico City and now lives in Tampa with her hedgehog Redgie.

-Sarah holds a bachelor’s degree (BS) in Social Science and a master’s degree (MSP) in Urban and Regional Planning, both from Florida State University.
-She is a Candidate member of the American Institute of Certified Planners (AICP).
+Sarah holds a Bachelor of Science in Interdisciplinary Social Science and a Master of Science in Planning, both from Florida State University.
+She is a member of the American Planning Association (APA) and the American Institute of Certified Planners (AICP).
 Her love of urban design and human-scaled, livable places inspires her work.
 She can often be found enjoying the beautiful beaches in the Tampa Bay area.

 Cara Woods Serra, AICP, CFM is a Comprehensive Resiliency Planner with the Tampa Bay Regional Planning Council.
 Her current role at the TBRPC involves disaster preparedness, hazard mitigation planning, and resiliency policy.
 She has a land use planning background and previously worked on special area plans, long range plans, development review and floodplain management at the local government level.
 Cara supports the work of hazard mitigation professionals throughout the Tampa Bay region in an effort to facilitate knowledge sharing and regional consistency.
 Cara has a bachelor’s degree in Interdisciplinary Social Sciences from the University of South Florida and a Master of City and Regional Planning from the Georgia Institute of Technology.